chef/chef-web-docs/chef_master/source/config_rb_server.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 .. tag server_tuning_solr_update_frequency

-At the end of every chef-client run, the node object is saved to the Chef server.
-From the Chef server, each node object is then added to the ``SOLR`` search index.
+At the end of every Chef Infra Client run, the node object is saved to the Chef Infra Server.
+From the Chef Infra Server, each node object is then added to the ``SOLR`` search index.
 This process is asynchronous.
 By default, node objects are committed to the search index every 60 seconds or per 1000 node objects, whichever occurs first.

 When data is committed to the Apache Solr index, all incoming updates are blocked.
 If the duration between updates is too short, it is possible for the rate at which updates are asked to occur to be faster than the rate at which objects can be actually committed.